dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 - Upon successful processing, each transfer in the batch will be associated with a transaction index corresponding to its inclusion in the ledger.
 - Transaction indices are returned in an `Ok` variant, while errors are captured in an `Err` variant.
 If an error occurs, the batch processing MAY stop.
 - The Implementation MAY return unprocessed entries with a null item in the TransferBatchResult.
-- The Implementation MUST maintain index integrity.
+- The Implementation MUST maintain index integrity. use positional indexing, i.e., the `i`-th response element is the response to the `i`-th request element.
 - Indexes with a null response MAY be truncated on the right side.

 #### Fee Structure

 - While individual fees for each transaction MAY be lower than a standard single transfer to reflect cost savings in batch processing, the practical aspects of how fees are collected, applied, and recorded results in charging the same fee as for ICRC-1 transfers SHOULD be followed.
-- Since the length of storage in the ledger contributes significantly to associated costs, the fee per transfer reflects the requirement for immortal ledger history.
+- Since the duration of storage in the ledger contributes significantly to associated costs, the fee per transfer reflects the requirement for eternal ledger history.

 ### icrc4_balance_of_batch